Hornbein Couloir

 The Hornbein Couloir is a narrow and steep couloir high to the west on the north face of Mount Everest in Tibet, that extends from about 8000 to 8500 m elevation, 350 m below the summit.

 For the first 400 m vertical, the couloir inclines at about 47°, and the last 100 m is narrower and steeper with about a 60° average incline.
 To the east on the north face with less angle is the much larger Norton Couloir.

 Name

-The couloir was named after a member of the 1963 U.S.A.
-Everest Expedition, Thomas Hornbein, who was on the first ascent.
+The couloir was named after a member of the 1963 American Mount Everest Expedition, Thomas Hornbein, who was on the first ascent.

 First ascent

 The first ascent of the couloir was made on 22 May 1963, by Tom Hornbein and his partner, Willi Unsoeld, who were with the 1963 U.S.A. expedition attempting to reach the Everest summit from the Nepalese southern side by two routes.
 The majority of expedition members used the same route climbed ten years earlier by Tenzing Norgay and Edmund Hillary.
 This entailed negotiating the Western Cwm and the flank of Lhotse to the South Col, then up the southeast ridge to the peak.

 Hornbein and Unsoeld, however, took a more challenging, different and unknown route up the west ridge from Camp 2 in the Western Cwm, traversing over the north face to ascend the steep and narrow couloir.
 After summiting, they descended the southeast ridge, bivouacking high up.